cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/README.md

 ## Deploy Res-Edge Data Service

-- The data service is a REST/OData API to perform CRUD operations on the Res-Edge entities
+- The data service is a REST/OData API to perform CRUD operations on the Res-Edge objects
 - The data service uses the SQL Server deployed previously for storage

   ```bash